aerobus-open-source/aerobus/paper.md

 ![Performance and error of aerobus, depending of the degree of the taylor expansion of sinus](performance_and_error.png)

-Peak performance is reached for degree 3 with 20 billions sinus per second (error $\sim 1E-4$).
+Peak performance is reached for degree 3 with 20 billions sinus per second (error $\sim 10^{-4}$).
-Error is minimal ($1E-16$) for degree 13 with performance still significantly higher than fastmath.
+Error is minimal ($10^{-16}$) for degree 13 with performance still significantly higher than fastmath.

-As stated in \ref{"statementofneed"}, user can conveniently choose precision or speed at compile time, which is, as far as we know, not possible in any other library.
+As sayd in the statement of need, user can conveniently choose precision or speed at compile time, which is, as far as we know, not possible in any other library.

 # Acknowledgements